Date of Degree

 Copyright 2010 Mathew Ian Perring

 Perring, Mathew Ian.
-"Functionalization and patterning of monolayers on silicon(111) and polydicyclopentadiene." dissertation, University of Iowa, 2010.
+"Functionalization and patterning of monolayers on silicon(111) and polydicyclopentadiene."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.